BGeil/The-Roasted-Mongoose/README.md

 # Recipes Full Stack Applicaton

 # MVP

+  - Users can browse recipes by cuisine.

+  - Users can register and log in

+  - Guest users can only view recipes.

+  - Logged in users will have a profile page.

+  - Logged in users profile page will show all the recipes they added.

+  - Only Logged in Users can add, edit, and delete recipes.

+# Stretch Goals

  - Users Can Search Site for recipes.

-  - Users browse by cuisine.

-  - User can log in and add/edit recipes.

-  - Logged in users have a “show” page, to show off recipes they added.

-  - Logged in users can favorite recipes

-  - Logged in users will have a profile page.

     - Profile pages of logged in users will have :

     - Profile Picture

     - Bio

-  	- Recipes they added

-  	- Favorited recipes
+    - Show a list of Favorited recipes

-  	- Add/Edit Recipes they added

-  - Guest users can only view recipes.
+  - Logged in users can favorite recipes

-# Stretch Goals

   - There will be a chef or user log in.